Exponential Vorticity Hessian Growth in Capillary Liquid Drop in Two Dimensions: Introduction

 \begin{thm} Consider the system \eqref{eq:fbeulermodel}--\eqref{bdry_b} with $\sigma=1$ and initial domain $\calD_0 = B_2$.
 There exists a smooth vector field $v_0 \in C^\infty(\calD_0)$ and a threshold $\eps_0 > 0$ such that for any $\eps\in (0,\eps_0)$, the following holds for the regular solution to \eqref{eq:fbeulermodel}-\eqref{bdry_b} with initial velocity $u_0 := \eps v_0$: there exists $T_1(\eps) > 0$ such that either $(u,\calD_t)$ ceases to be a regular solution for some time $T \le T_1$, or for any $T > T_1$,

 where $\omega:=\partial_1 u_2-\partial_2 u_1$ is the bulk vorticity. \end{thm}

 \begin{rmk} \begin{enumerate} \item Throughout this work, a regular solution to \eqref{eq:fbeulermodel}--\eqref{bdry_b} means a solution with spatial regularity $H^s$ with $s$ sufficiently large.
-The initial data that we construct will be in $H^\infty$ class, which can be evolved as an $H^s$ solution in view of \cite{coutand2007well,SZ1}. \item Theorem \ref{thm:smallscale} can be readily extended to the case for arbitrary $\sigma > 0$ in view of the following scaling symmetry: given $(u(t,x),\calD_t)$ solving \eqref{eq:fbeulermodel}--\eqref{bdry_b} with $\sigma = 1$,\\ $(\sigma^{1/2}u(\sigma^{1/2}t,x), \calD_{\sigma^{1/2}t})$ solves \eqref{eq:fbeulermodel}--\eqref{bdry_b} for arbitrary $\sigma > 0$. \end{enumerate} \end{rmk} We compare Theorem \ref{thm:smallscale} to the main result of \cite{hu2024small}, which demonstrates double-exponential growth in vorticity gradient for 2D periodic capillary-gravity water waves.
+The initial data that we construct will be in $H^\infty$ class, which can be evolved as an $H^s$ solution in view of \cite{coutand2007well,SZ1}. \item Theorem \ref{thm:smallscale} can be readily extended to the case for arbitrary $\sigma > 0$ in view of the following scaling symmetry: given $(u(t,x),\calD_t)$ solving \eqref{eq:fbeulermodel}--\eqref{bdry_b} with $\sigma = 1$,\\ $(\sigma^{1/2}u(\sigma^{1/2}t,x), \calD_{\sigma^{1/2}t})$ solves \eqref{eq:fbeulermodel}--\eqref{bdry_b} for arbitrary $\sigma > 0$. \item The solutions considered in Theorem \ref{thm:smallscale} may lose regularity in finite time in very specific ways in view of a Beale-Kato-Majda type continuation criterion recently developed in \cite{hao2025classification}. \end{enumerate} \end{rmk} We compare Theorem \ref{thm:smallscale} to the main result of \cite{hu2024small}, which demonstrates double-exponential growth in vorticity gradient for 2D periodic capillary-gravity water waves.
 In both works, we regard the dynamics of the free boundary as perturbation by using a conserved quantity, and devise growth mechanisms which are sufficiently separated from the free boundary.
 However, there are two key differences.
 First, the control of the free interface in the case of liquid droplet is more involved: a geometric argument involving a use of isoperimetric inequality is deployed to ensure that the effects by the free interface are indeed perturbative.
 Second, the growth mechanism presented in this work is different.
 Unlike \cite{hu2024small} which crucially utilizes the fixed part of the boundary, we have to rely on a growth mechanism which is independent from any fixed boundary in the droplet case.
 Yet, we still can obtain growth on the level of vorticity Hessian by a construction inspired by \cite{zlatovs2015exponential}.